 Read through what the famous blog also recommends on the Everest Base Camp Trek here

 - We had been to Everest Base Camp through a Trek company, they provided us duffle bags

-- We carried day bags with rain cover in addition to our ponchos
+- Carry day bags with rain cover in addition to our ponchos

-- We packed lightly to ensure we did not overburden ourselves and the porters
+- Pack light to ensure we do not overburden ourselves and the porters

 - Ensure you know how to pack your trek bag as that would help you balance out the weight all through